brijraj08/AAAI/README.md

 1m-movielense dataset
 Goodreads-book dataset
 lastfm dataset
-Amazon dataset
+Amazon dataset (it is a multicategory Amazon behavioral data)

-## Content driven session creation using our proposed method
+## Content-driven session creation using our proposed method

-To replicate our CD-Sessions dataset, first download the dataset from the given [link] (https://drive.google.com/file/d/1AFQhzUyn4xExIJXakWe-eA-f07n7DDwk/view?usp=sharing) and place it into the respective dataset folder.
+To replicate our CD-Sessions dataset, first, download the dataset from the given [link] (https://drive.google.com/file/d/1AFQhzUyn4xExIJXakWe-eA-f07n7DDwk/view?usp=sharing) and place it into the respective dataset folder.
 Then, run the scripts below in the specified order.

 For 1M-MovieLens dataset and Goodreads-books dataset, the following steps are involved:- 1.embedding_creation.py: This notebook contains a script that generates the embedding.